 The Importance of Using Percocet Properly

-Percocet is powerful enough to be used in a wide range of situations and safe enough to not warrant great concern—until it is misused.
+Percocet is powerful enough to be used in a wide range of situations and safe enough not to warrant great concern—until it is misused.
 Because of its opioid base, the potential for reliance and addictive behavior warrants attention.
 Because of its potency, its misuse can also be physically damaging to our bodies, leading to side effects such as seizures, along with emotional and mental problems.

 Getting Help for Percocet Addiction

 Addiction can develop in many different ways, from intentional and deliberate misuse to an innocent habit of taking too many or not following usage directions.
 Many painkillers, in fact, can easily create a reliance that can lead to an addiction.
-It is human nature to want pain relief and it is easy to take one too many.
+It is human nature to want pain relief, and it is easy to take one too many.

 Because of its potency, that has also made Percocet a popular drug for street dealers.
 When your pain relief medication can be bought cheaper on the streets, it sets up a formula for disaster that often results in addiction.
 Finding help, if you find yourself or someone you care about heading for disaster, is easier than you might think.